Plaka, Athens is one of the most touristic districts in the Greek capital. However, this area is so charming that it is quickly forgiven.

-Look out for the Temple of Hephaestus – built around 415BC (around the same time as the Parthenon) and one of the best-preserved ancient temples in Greece.
+Look out for the Temple of Hephaestus.
+This site was built around 415BC (around the same time as the Parthenon) and is one of the best-preserved ancient temples in Greece.

 Admire the Works of Local Artists at Their Galleries

-Notable museums aside, Plaka is also home to a number of small scale art galleries and independent collections.
-The Sofokli Art Gallery, the Orlik Gallery, the Ioannidou Art Gallery, and the Pandora Art Gallery are all worth a look-in.
+Notable museums aside, Plaka is also home to a number of small-scale art galleries and independent collections.
+The Sofokli Art Gallery, the Orlik Gallery, the Ioannidou Art Gallery, and the Pandora Art Gallery are all worth a look in.

 Drink Freddo Cappuccino and Play Backgammon in Plaka’s Coffee Shops

-Most of the coffee shops and cafes in Plaka are undeniably touristy, however, they do provide a wonderful opportunity for people-watching amid a charming bohemian ambiance.
+Most of the coffee shops and cafes in Plaka are undeniably touristy.
+However, they do provide a wonderful opportunity for people-watching amid a charming bohemian ambiance.
 After all, relaxing in coffee shops with a newspaper is the unofficial national sport of Greece.